Skip To Main Content

 In 2013 Felsted was judged to be ‘excellent’ in all fourteen areas of an Integrated Inspection Report by the Independent Schools Inspectorate, including academic achievement, teaching, governance, co-curriculum, attitudes to learning and quality of boarding.
 This was a judgement against an overall standard for independent schools and a statement of where Felsted stands in comparison to others.

-Felsted celebrated its 450th anniversary in 2014, with a wide variety of celebratory events held to mark the wonderful occasion.
+Felsted celebrated its 450th anniversary in 2014, with a wide variety of celebratory events .
 The celebrations got off to a majestic start in March 2014, as the entire school community (Prep & Senior) descended upon St Paul’s Cathedral in London.
 The service also saw a number of VIPs in attendance, such as the High Sheriff of Essex, Julia Able-Smith, and Robert Finch, former Lord Mayor of London and former Felstedian.
 Other events throughout the year included an OF Anniversary Dinner at Middle Temple Hall, a CCF & Corps of Drums Reunion Dinner and a Family Day which saw the whole school and local village community come together to celebrate the 450 year legacy, an anniversary Cricket match, and a celebratory 450th Winter Ball.
 Felsted enjoyed its crowning moment of the celebratory year when Her Majesty Queen Elizabeth II and HRH The Duke of Edinburgh visited the School in the May of that year.
 Following in the footsteps of Her Majesty The Queen Mother, who visited for the 400th anniversary, it was an extremely special occasion.
 During an extraordinary day Her Majesty unveiled two plaques commemorating the 450th anniversary and also the rebuilding of Follyfield House.
 The plaque unveiling was followed by the presentation of a number of gifts, including a boot scraper made by Felsted pupils and staff.

 In 2015 and after seven very successful years at the helm, Dr Mike Walker retired as Headmaster of Felsted School.
 Mr Chris Townsend, who was Dr Walker’s deputy for five years, was appointed as Headmaster as of 1st September 2015.
-In 2017, Felsted was shortlisted for five TES Independent School Awards, more than any other independent school across the globe.
-The shortlisted categories were as follows: Boarding School of the Year, Creativity in the Curriculum, Best use of Technology, Best Community Initiative and Best Marketing Campaign.